CHIP-SPV/H4I-HipFFT/README.md

 ## Getting started: Build H4I-MKLSHim with the following steps:

 (1) Clone the develop branch of H4I-MKLShim
-(2) Copy the files in the h4i-hipfft/mklshim_files/include/h4i/mklshim and h4i-hipfft/mklshim_files/src directories into the H4I-MKLSHIM/include/h4i/mklshim and H4I-MKLSHIM/src directories
-(3) Source the mklshim_files/setUpModules.sh script to load the appropriate modules
+(2) Source the mklshim_files/setUpModules.sh script to load the appropriate modules
-(4) Build H4I-MKLShim ... can use the mklshim_files/build_mklshim.sh script after customizing INSTALL_DIR
+(3) Build H4I-MKLShim ... can use the mklshim_files/build_mklshim.sh script after customizing INSTALL_DIR

 ## Build the H4I-HipFFT library:

 (1) Clone the develop branch of this repo
-(2) Source setUpModules.sh
-(3) Edit the h4i-hipfft/build_hipfft.sh script for your environment
+(2) Source setUpModules.sh if you haven't already done so (3) Edit the h4i-hipfft/build_hipfft.sh script for your environment
 (4) Run the build_hipfft.sh (the INSTALL_DIR should be customized in the step above)